melowntech/vts-browser-js/README.md

 # VTS Browser JS

-**The VTS Browser JS** is a powerful JavaScript 3D map rendering engine with a very small footprint (about 163 kB of gziped JS code).
+**VTS Browser JS** is a powerful JavaScript 3D map rendering engine with a very small footprint (about 163 kB of gziped JS code).
 It provides almost all features for web-based 3D mapping you will ever want.

 VTS Browser JS is independently usable part of [VTS 3D Geospatial Software Stack](http://vtsdocs.melown.com/en/latest/index.html): a state-of-the-art, full-stack open source platform for 3D geospatial application development.